 Secondly, there are all the preparations you can do beforehand!
 Take a look at the list below, where I give you a lot of really smart and simple options to avoid your solo travel being a lonely experience.

 - Book occasional organized activities with other people, many of whom are also traveling alone.
 You find this option almost everywhere in the world, through your hotel, hostel, FB groups or SoMe ads, and adventure companies where you are staying, there are so many options!

-- Book parts of your journey through organized tour operators, like G Adventures, which organize small group travels all over the world.
+- Book parts of your journey through organized tour operators, like G Adventures, which organizes small group travels all over the world.
 G Adventures also organize “bucket list” journeys like walking the magnificent Inca Trail.

 - Even if you are a “single room minimum three-star hotel” kinda person, try booking into a nice hostel every now and then!
-That can be cheap, social, and although the clientele is predominantly relatively young – by far not all!
+That can be cheap, and social, and although the clientele is predominantly relatively young – by far not all!
 Travelers come in all ages and sizes.